Banshee1221/banshee1221.github.io/_posts/2018-06-06-cwl_pipeline_astro.md

 * listOfNames = [name1, name2, name3]
 * phoneNumbers = [number1, number2, number3]

 Each of the names correspond with each of the phone number on the index value, so name1's phone number is number1 and name2's is number2.
 Using `dotproduct` will mean that the inputs to the tool will be each index pair.
-If the tools is to print the name with the number next to it it would come out as:
+If the tool is to print the name with the number next to it it would come out as:

 ```text
 name1 number1